davidbowland/jokes-infrastructure/README.md

 npm run preview
 ```

-If the `administrator` profile is not available, this command will fail.
+If the `developer` profile is not available, this command will fail.

 ### Deploying to Production